annapetrone/aws-leaflet/README.md

 # aws-leaflet
 + this project uses an amazon web services relational database (postgres with the postgis extension) to power a [leaflet](http://leafletjs.com/) visualization
 + here is the example created by this project [http://ec2-52-207-212-11.compute-1.amazonaws.com/](http://ec2-52-207-212-11.compute-1.amazonaws.com/)
-+ You can also connect to the database yourself!
-It contains the ride history since the start of the system in September 2010.
-Log in using either [pgAdminIII](http://www.pgadmin.org) or the [psycopg2](http://initd.org/psycopg/docs/) python library.
-Click [here](http://ec2-52-207-212-11.compute-1.amazonaws.com/credentials.txt) to get the login credentials.
++ you can also connect to the database yourself! it contains the ride history since the start of the system in september 2010. log in using either [pgAdminIII](http://www.pgadmin.org) or the [psycopg2](http://initd.org/psycopg/docs/) python library. click [here](http://ec2-52-207-212-11.compute-1.amazonaws.com/credentials.txt) to get the login credentials.

 ## how to use this repo
 + below will document how to set up the database and website front end using aws.